leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   }
   {% endhighlight %}

-  In the above code, we first created a global instance of Limiter by calling NewLimiter with rate and burst equal to one.
+  At `line 8`, we first created a global instance of Limiter by calling NewLimiter with rate and burst equal to one.
 The `ratelimit` method accepts `helloHandler` as parameter and returns a new `http.HandlerFunc`.
-New handler first checks whether the request should be processed or not.
+At line `line 12`, new handler checks whether the request should be processed or not.
 If not, it will respond with status code `http.StatusTooManyRequests` else it proceeds.

 ## How Token Bucket Algorithm works?
-  - Lets define a struct `TokenBucket` with `Rate`, `Burst` and `Available` as parameters.
+  - Let's define a struct `TokenBucket` with `Rate`, `Burst` and `Available` as parameters.
-    {% highlight golang %}
+    {% highlight golang linenos %}
-      /* Burst is the maximum number of tokens can be present in bucket Rate is the number of tokens to be added per sec to the bucket Available is the number of tokens currently available in the bucket*/ type TokenBucket struct {
+      // Burst is the maximum number of tokens can be present in bucket
+      // Rate is the number of tokens to be added per sec to the bucket
+      // Available is the number of tokens currently available in the bucket type TokenBucket struct {
         Rate      int
         Burst     int